cs-au-dk/ReaGenT/README.md

     - Chrome (only to run TSTest on browser based libraries)
     - Istanbul (only for coverage tests with TSTest) `npm install -g istanbul`

  - Getting the submodules `git submodule update --init --recursive`
+   (this can take several minutes, look if there is network activity if you think it might be stuck)
  - Set up ts-spec-reader:
     - `cd ts-spec-reader`
     - `npm install`